MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/cidx-support.md

 ## Connecting to the Elemica Network
  You can enable an installation of Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] to connect to the Elemica [!INCLUDE[btsExchangeSvrNoVersion](../../includes/btsexchangesvrnoversion-md.md)] Provider (ESP).
 You can use the Elemica network for chemical-industry buying, selling, and supply-chain management using CIDX message exchange.

  You customize [!INCLUDE[BTARN_CurrentVersion_abbrev](../../includes/btarn-currentversion-abbrev-md.md)] to connect to Elemica using project files in the Elemica Connectivity Pack.
-You can download the Connectivity Pack from [https://go.microsoft.com/fwlink/?LinkId=46195](https://go.microsoft.com/fwlink/?LinkId=46195).
+You can download the Connectivity Pack at [https://go.microsoft.com/fwlink/?LinkId=46195](https://go.microsoft.com/fwlink/?LinkId=46195).

+For more connection information and details, go to [https://social.technet.microsoft.com/wiki/contents/articles/232.how-to-connect-to-the-elemica-network-with-biztalk-accelerator-for-rosettanet.aspx](https://social.technet.microsoft.com/wiki/contents/articles/232.how-to-connect-to-the-elemica-network-with-biztalk-accelerator-for-rosettanet.aspx).

 ## CIDX Procedures
  The following sections described how to set up CIDX message exchange: